SphinXORunixinskie/ChumbCrypt/README.md

-# ChumbCrypt
+# ChumbCrypt v0.01
-An encrypted remote storage mounting solution.
+# A solution for fetching encrypted storage mediums across a network
+# Written by Nicole Gossett